kaustubhmote/pulseseq/README.md

 `xcpy scriptname`

-Note that `.py` need not be specified after the scriptname
+Note that `.py` need not be specified after the scriptname.

 One can also execute this script with `-p` or `--python` arguments which will allow you to specify a (c)python location and the script location in a GUI.